murdo25/huggingfaceQA/README.md

-# SQUAD using huggingface T5
+# SQuAD using huggingface T5

 training on the Stanford Question Answering Dataset